THE SNAPSHOT

 HÂş» alumnus Dr. Edmund Halfyard, CarbonRun’s Chief Tech Officer.
 (Photo provided)

-Using standards defined by the to identify successful carbon removal startups, Dr. Sterling worked hard to validate the impact of her approach.
-“They established criteria and we started ticking them off one by one – cost, community engagement, feedstock, CO2 uptake – tick, tick, tick,†she says.
+Using standards defined by to identify successful carbon removal startups, Dr. Sterling validated the impact of her approach.
+“They established criteria, and we started ticking them off one by one – cost, community engagement, feedstock, CO2 uptake – tick, tick, tick,†she says.

 And, because there are more than 50 years of research focused on adding limestone to rivers for habitat restoration, she says there is significant data demonstrating safety and ecosystem benefits.

-CarbonRun is currently quantifying the carbon drawdown of two limestone dosers operated by the Nova Scotia Salmon Association.
-The dosers use solar and wind power and passively take in river water, mix it with limestone and then return it to the river.
-Currents then weather the mineral, creating the reaction that allows it to capture CO₂ and convert it to a stable bicarbonate.
+Using solar and wind power, the doser passively takes in river water, mixes it with limestone and then returns it to the river.
+Currents then weather the mineral, creating the reaction that allows it to capture CO2 from the air above and convert it to a stable bicarbonate.
 Then it’s off to the ocean for permanent storage.

-Partnerships are paramount she says, noting that community collaboration and comfort are essential to moving forward.
-CarbonRun’s projects will bring ecosystem restoration, employment and other economic benefits Dr. Sterling says, all of which will be important to communicate to communities surrounding potential new dosing sites.
+As CarbonRun moves forward, Dr. Sterling says partnerships are paramount, noting that community collaboration and comfort are essential.
+The company’s projects will bring ecosystem restoration, employment and other economic benefits she says, all of which will be important to communicate to communities that surround potential dosing sites.

-The hunt is now on to find the ideal locations.
-It’s important that sites are close to limestone deposits to lessen fossil fuels used to deliver the minerals to the site – a key variable to consider when CO2 removal is the essence of your enterprise.
+The hunt is now on to find other ideal locations.
+It’s important that sites are close to limestone deposits to lessen fossil fuels used to deliver the minerals to the site – a key variable to consider when CO2Ìıremoval is the essence of your enterprise.
 Factors like river size, velocity, chemistry, and proximity to the ocean are also important, but most important are the considerations of the aquatic ecosystems and the communities around each river.

 “It's a Goldilocks approach,†she says.
 “We need to find communities to partner with and rivers that are just right."